satish-nep79/baby_needs/README.md

 4. Navigate to the 'Add Item' section to add new items for purchase.
 5. Mark items as purchased once you've acquired them.
 6. Share items with your contacts through the app.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

+## Contact
+Satish Nepali - satishnepali79@gmail.com